 Prof. Luger is the author of Corporate Power, American Democracy, and the Automobile Industry (New York: Cambridge University Press, 2000).
 The book won the Michael Harrington Award bestowed by the American Political Science Association’s organized section New Political Science for the best book published in 2000.
 He has published articles in a variety of journals including the Journal of Policy History, Presidential Studies Quarterly, Environmental History Review, and PS: Political Science and Politics.
-He has been an editorial consultant for the Social Sciences Research Counsel and is currently working on a book with Brian Waddell that examines the strengths and weaknesses of the American State.
+He has been an editorial consultant for the Social Sciences Research Counsel and is currently working on a book tentatively titled, The Significant State: What Government Does, with Brian Waddell that will be published by Johns Hopkins University Press.

 Prof. Luger teaches a wide range of course and in addition to his Political Science courses he teaches courses in Environmental Studies and the Life of the Mind program.
 (See below for recent versions of his courses.)
 His teaching has been recognized with numerous awards including the Mortar Board teaching award (1992, 1994, 1995, 1998, 1999, 2005, 2010), the Favorite Professor Lunch Guest (1997) and the Delta Zeta’s Outstanding Professor Award (2007).
-He co-founded the department’s Institute for Civic Education and continues to teach the summer AP Institute in government.
+He co-founded the department’s Institute for Civic Education and for many years was the director of the summer AP Institute in government.
 He also serves as the department’s coordinator for the Honors Program.

-Prof. Luger has been actively involved as a citizen of the campus and has served on numerous committees, task forces and boards and has chaired the Faculty Senate, the Senate’s Welfare Committee, and the Salary Equity Committee.
+Prof. Luger has been actively involved as a citizen of the campus and has served on numerous committees, task forces and boards and has chaired the Faculty Senate, the Senate’s Welfare Committee,, and Salary Equity Committee.
 Off campus, he has testified before both houses of the Colorado State Legislature.